 Possible swaps: For grains and flour, try almond meal, buckwheat, quinoa, teff, arrowroot, coconut flour, tapioca and brown rice.
 For pizza, why not make your own cauliflower crust, and replace pasta with zoodles or these other alternatives?
 For the sauce, buy tamari and flavour with herbs and spices that have an anti-inflammatory response.
 Also, always read the label of ‘gluten-free’ products as many are filled with other unwanted additives.

 Possible swaps: Try cashew cheese or goats cheese, as it is lower in lactose.
-Opt for nut milks (compare them here) or try one of these new milk alternatives.
-Nutritionists suggest kefir and unsweetened yoghurt (if you can manage some lactose), and coconut yoghurt is popular.
+Opt for nut milk (compare them here) or try one of these new milk alternatives.
+Nutritionists suggest kefir and unsweetened yoghurt (if you can manage some lactose), and coconut yogurt is popular.
 For ice cream, try these.For chocolate, try some of these.

 There is debate around the inflammatory effects of alcohol.
 In moderate amounts, alcohol has been shown to produce an anti-inflammatory response.
 However, according to Harvard Health, in excess, it has the opposite effect.
 Alcohol is a neurotoxin.
 When consumed in large quantities, it can irritate the body and disrupt its regular functions.
 Since alcohol has little to no nutritional content, our body works on overdrive to remove it.
 Some nutritionists believe that if you suffer from leaky gut or are in a state of chronic inflammation, it is best to avoid alcohol since your body will focus on ridding itself of that extra shot of tequila instead of other unwanted substances.